chom3/chom3.github.io/_tabs/about.md

 * Reading - anything from fiction to self or professional development
 * Traveling - experiencing the day to day life in different cities
 * Powerlifting - making sure my health doesn't take a backseat to my career
+* Music - trying to keep up with learning songs I enjoy on the piano

 ## Books I've Read/Am Reading
 * The Mythical Man Month - Fred Brooks